Construction Executive Summit 2020

 1B: Strategies to Build a Supply of Trained Workers

 Darcy Hoffman of Workforce Southwest Washington and Kelly Haines of Portland Worksystems will detail key findings from the most recent Construction Labor Market Report, which can be used to develop and implement thoughtful talent recruitment strategies.
 The group will present information on three goal areas of the region's Construction Workforce Plan, including ways your company can plug into resources to improve your own pipeline of qualified workers.
 Attendees will hear from other general contractors to learn about how these specific strategies have been implemented and what positive outcomes were generated.

-2B: Diversity Your Project Portfolio with Government Contracting
+2B: Diversify Your Project Portfolio with Government Contracting

 Are you doing all private work?
 Diversification is important to consider when ramping up for a downturn in the economy.
 This moderated panel will give an overview on how to diversity your project portfolio to ensure with government contracting opportunities.
 Learn about the requirements needed to work with government agencies, the possible certifications to make your bids more competitive, how to market your company to the government and the large general contractors that orchestrate public works projects.
-Panelists include Jeannet Santiago of WA Procurement Technical Assistance Center, Yuri Dyson and Joseph Smetak from the US Small Business Administration, and Jim Bright of the NW Business Development Association.
+Panelists include Jeannet Santiago of WA Procurement Technical Assistance Center, Yuri Dyson and Joseph Smetak from the US Small Business Administration and Chris Tams from the Washington Department of Transportation.

 3B: Recruiting Great Talent

 As most are aware, there is a workforce shortage in the construction industry.
 While the workforce pipeline continues to evolve to meet the needs of industry, it's important to implement your own recruitment practices so you attract quality people.
-This panel will focus on best practices and innovative strategies for recruiting great talent.
+April Salsbury of Salsbury and Co. will focus on best practices and innovative strategies for recruiting great talent.

 4B: How to be a Great Boss through Leadership, Management & Accountability